 Mangkwan Clan

 In the fourth issue of the Avatar: The Last Shadow comics series, the Mangkwan clan is mentioned in passing as an associate clan of the Omaticaya.
-After Ateyo and Artsut were banished by Jake Sully, the Mangkwan welcomed them in as members of their community.
+The Mangkwan accepted Ateyo and Artsut as members of their community after Jake Sully expelled them.
 It is unclear why they would allow misfits into their clan, and very little is known about the history or culture of this particular Avatar Na’vi clan overall.

 Kekunan Clan

-The Kekunan is native to Toruk, also known as The First Flight, and are renowned for their skill as ikran riders and aerial hunters.
+The Kekunan are native to Toruk, also known as The First Flight, and are renowned for their skill as ikran riders and aerial hunters.
 This Avatar Na’vi clan is well-known for its vibrant culture and clothing, and they often take part in holy dances.
 They are also the most skilled wranglers of banshees on Pandora, in addition to being the lords of the sky.
-This is due to the fact that they begin teaching their children how to ride banshees at a very young age.
+This is because they begin teaching their children how to ride banshees at a very young age.
 Although the clan was not disclosed until 2015, indications of their craft talents may be seen in the first movie.
 One such example is the battle band that Jake Sully wears in the movie.

 Tomac’ta Clan

-The Pandorapedia of Avatar makes reference to the Tomac’ta and their “tremendous love and respect for banshees.”
+The Pandorapedia of Avatar refers to the Tomac’ta and their “tremendous love and respect for banshees.”
 In commemoration of these revered animals, they also wear streamers on their bodies.
-Due to the fact that the Avatar Na’vi clans have never been featured in any film, video game, or comic book, very little information is known about them.
+Because the Avatar Na’vi clans have never been featured in any film, video game, or comic book, very little information is known about them.

 Rey’tanu Clan